 The kind where on Monday morning we say, “too much weekend”, while shuffling through the house in a daze.

-My husband and I worked on the girls bathroom.
+My husband and I worked in the girls’ bathroom.

-Well, I should say he worked on the girls bathroom while I supervised.
+Well, I should say he worked in the girls’ bathroom while I supervised.